top of page

 What is gas, and flatus or flatulence?

-Excessive intestinal gas also occurs due to excessive air swallowing or increased intraluminal production from malabsorbed nutrients (such as lactose, fructose, or sucrose, for example).
-This is where there is a benefit in trying the low-FODMAP diet.
+Excessive intestinal gas also occurs due to excessive air swallowing or increased intraluminal production from malabsorbed nutrients (such as lactose, fructose, or sucrose, This is where there is a benefit to trying the low-FODMAP diet.
 You can read my other blogs for more about a low-FODMAP diet.

 How does gas form?